|Title:||A file format to list Python dependencies for reproducibility of an application|

-The locker MAY specify an environment marker which specifies any restrictions the lock file was generated under (e.g. specific Python versions supported).
+The locker MAY specify an environment marker which specifies any restrictions the lock file was generated under.

-If the installer is installing for an environment which does not satisfy the specified environment marker, the installer MUST raise an error as the lock file does not support the environment.
+If the installer is installing for an environment which does not satisfy the specified environment marker, the installer MUST raise an error as the lock file does not support the target installation environment.

-Each key of the table is the name of a package which MUST be normalized according to the simple repository API .
+Lockers MUST normalize a project's name according to the simple repository API .
 If extras are specified as part of the project to install, the extras are to be included in the key name and are to be sorted in lexicographic order.

-Within the file, the tables for the projects MUST be sorted by:
+Within the file, the tables for the projects SHOULD be sorted by: